 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and may interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

-Turmeric and curcumin supplements are considered safe when taken at the recommended doses.
+Turmeric in food is considered safe.
 However, taking large amounts of turmeric and curcumin in supplement form for long periods of time may cause stomach upset and, in extreme cases, ulcers.
 People who have gallstones or obstruction of the bile passages should talk to their doctor before taking turmeric.

 If you have diabetes, talk to your doctor before taking turmeric supplements.
 Turmeric may lower blood sugar levels.
 When combined with medications for diabetes, turmeric could cause hypoglycemia (low blood sugar).